 Learn more about ON programming at Talbot School.

-Affiliated with the Southern Baptists in Texas Convention, Criswell College joined the ON in Fall of 2017.
+Affiliated with the Southern Baptists of Texas Convention, Criswell College joined the ON in Fall of 2017.
 In addition to undergraduate programs, it offers the M.Div. and several other theological master’s degrees.
-Many in the ON community know Joseph Wooddell, Criswell’s vice president for academic affairs.
+Many in the ON community know Joe Wooddell, Criswell’s vice president of advancement and a professor of philosophy.
 Wooddell is one of several Criswell faculty who have led ON-associated initiatives, such as a documentary video series for students.

 Learn more about ON programming at Criswell College.